deKeijzer/KB-74-OPSCHALER/README.md

 ## NaN Information of raw dataframes
 Location: `/datc/opschaler/nan_information`
-This folder contains `dwelling_id.csv` files together with corresponding plots to get indepth knowledge about the NaNs in all used data.
+This folder contains `dwelling_id_threshold_percentage.csv` files together with corresponding plots to get indepth knowledge about the NaNs in all used data.
 The notebook in which `dwelling_id.csv` is created can be found [here](https://github.com/deKeijzer/KB-74-OPSCHALER/blob/master/Personal_folders/Brian/Data_preperation/df_NaN_checker.ipynb).